Chapter 15 (Fluids & Electrolytes)

 Step 1: pH 7.30 is below 7.35, so it is acidic and abnormal.
 We know this will be an acidosis.

 Step 2: PaCO2 50.
 This is above 45, so it is acidic.
 The PaCO2 is moving in the opposite direction of the pH, so we know this will be respiratory in nature.
-This is called Respiratory Acidosis.
+This is called respiratory acidosis.

 Step 4: Compensation: The pH is abnormal, so there is not complete compensation.
 The HCO3 is normal, so the kidneys are not trying to compensate for the lungs.
 We call this uncompensated.

-Interpretation: Uncompensated Respiratory Acidosis
+Step 5: Final Interpretation: Uncompensated Respiratory Acidosis

 3. What is your interpretation of Mr. M.’s electrolyte studies?